 - Sometimes referred to as “stomach virus”, “norovirus”, “stomach bug”, “24 hour bug”, “stomach flu”, “intestinal virus”, and “winter vomiting disease”.
 It is NOT "the flu".

-- Millions of viruses are in poop, vomit, and possibly nasal secretions of a sick person.
+- Millions of viruses are in poop, vomit, and possibly nasal secretions and saliva of a sick person.

 - Illness is spread when a few of these viruses get into someone else's mouth.